-During Phase One, Nitsch served as an on-call consultant, assisting the project team with City of Boston Public Works permitting and providing peer review services.
-During Phase Two, we served as the Civil Engineer of Record, providing design and permitting services for the private development parcels and five new public streets.
+During Phase One, Nitsch served as an on-call consultant, assisting the project team with City of Boston Public Works permitting, and providing peer review services.
+During Phases Two through Six, we served as the Civil Engineer of Record, providing design and permitting services for the private development parcels and five new public streets.
 Our services included accessibility compliance, grading, utility support, project coordination, roadway infrastructure design, and cut and fill analysis.
-Nitsch also led the project team in obtaining Boston Water and Sewer Commission Site Plan Approval, Public Improvement Commission Approval, and DEP Sewer Compliance Approval.
+Nitsch also led the project team in obtaining Boston Water and Sewer Commission (BWSC) Site Plan Approval, Public Improvement Commission Approval, and Department of Environmental Protection (DEP) Sewer Compliance Approval.

 Key Collaborators